cameronsmith425/How-do-we-feel-about-sentiment-/index.md

 ## Which is the best topic to talk about?
 ___

+Of course, there is an infinite number of topics that you could post about.
+Maybe you want to rant about the family reunion your parents are forcing you to go to or that dress Lady Gaga wore to the Grammys'.
+If your main goal is to increase your retweet count though, then there are certain topics you may want to focus on.
+We decided to analyze the 8 popular topics including sports, politics, music, religion, health, cooking, fashion, and family.
+For each topic we dove into the data to figure out which topics were better for getting a higher retweet count.

 ## How many followers should you aim to have?
 ___